pantheon-systems/documentation/source/content/guides/wordpress-configurations/01-introduction.md

 anchorid: wordpress-configurations
 ---

 Pantheon provides extensive compatibility with WordPress plugins.
-This guide provides information on plugin configurations for common website management plugins including, Pantheon-maintained WordPress plugins and popular WordPress plugins such as:
+This guide provides information on plugin configurations for common website management plugins including Pantheon-maintained WordPress plugins and popular WordPress plugins such as:

 - WP-CFM
 - Apache Solr for WordPress